Site icon Sports360AZ

 Is it weird calling one of your former players [at Chaparral], “Coach Dillingham?” [laughing] You know…not really.
 At the end of the day, Kenny is the boss.
 I knew that coming here, right?
 I left a head coaching job [at Idaho State], where I was in charge to come work for him…it’s not necessarily about where you work, but it’s more about who you work for, and here, it is about where you work, too because we all want to be here.
 We have such an incredible staff and we share a unified vision of what we want to do here.
 This place is so important to us and we’re going to do everything we can to achieve that vision.”

 Take us back to the first time you met Kenny.
 “What I remember more is meeting his dad first because his dad was on my booster club [at Chaparral] when I got there.
 I liked his dad instantly.
 Former military guy.
-Reminded me of some traits of my father, a former man, himself.
+Reminded me of some traits of my father, a former military man, himself.
 I just thought Mr. Dillingham was just a straight up guy.
 I just remember him saying, ‘Kenny [a linebacker at Chap], is coming off the knee surgery, just give him a chance.’

 “He was coming off the knee surgery and he couldn’t really run, I remember [Kenny] coming up to me at some point and saying, ‘I can’t do this.’
 I had obviously got to know him at that point, I told him he needs to be a student with me and help and be involved.
 I didn’t want to see him lose out on that experience his senior year.”